Logo

 Open Security Group Rules

-Security groups often go stale.
-Temporary rules from months ago?
-Still wide open.
+Security groups often go stale, leaving temporary rules wide open.
+Best practices:

 Overly Permissive IAM Policies

 76% of AWS breaches involve IAM misconfigurations.
-Wildcard permissions like Action: * grant far more access than necessary.
+Wildcard permissions like Action: * grant more access than needed.
+Many teams rarely audit or reduce permissions, and over time, extra access accumulates—creating a higher-risk environment.
+Regular reviews and stricter permission controls can prevent potential exploits.

 Unencrypted S3 Buckets and EBS Volumes